cozybit/o11s-panda-dev/README.md

  - `attach_console`: Allows the user to attach the pandaboards main console (usually on /dev/ttyUSB0)-- uses screen to attach to the console.
-   **WARNING: this leaves screen running on /dev/ttyUSB0 unless screen is killed (with CTRL-A K)-- this will prevent the install.sh from succeeded since it requires access to the console**.
+   **WARNING: this leaves screen running on /dev/ttyUSB0 unless screen is killed (with CTRL-A K)-- this will prevent the install.sh from succeeding (again) since it requires access to the serial console**.

 After logging in the `dev` directory should point at whatever development directory it was pointed at (which is `~/dev/sd8787-test` by default).